BA owner IAG to raise $3.3 bln to ride out COVID crisis | International

 BA owner IAG to raise $3.3 bln to ride out COVID crisis

-Shares in IAG fell 7% to their lowest since 2012 at 167 pence and are down 72% this year.
-AIR EUROPA DEAL
+CASH CALL The capital increase, which is fully underwritten, is conditional upon shareholder approval on Sept.
+8, which Walsh said would be his last day in the job after the postponement of his retirement to steer IAG through the pandemic.

+Qatar Airways, which owns 25% of IAG, has proposed adding two directors to IAG's board after backing the move.
+Walsh said of the new appointments: "I don't think it signals anything other than Qatar's support for our business."
+As well as Walsh being succeeded by Iberia boss Luis Gallego, chairman Antonio Vazquez will be replaced at the beginning of 2021 by Javier Ferran.

-IAG said the proceeds of the cash call would not be used to fund the acquisition of Air Europa, the Spanish airline it agreed to buy for 1 billion euros last November.
-The group said on Friday that it was in discussions to restructure that deal and Spanish media have reported that IAG is seeking a reduced price of between 500 million and 600 million euros.
+Walsh told Irish radio he believed shareholders would be supportive of the capital increase, which will be launched as soon as possible after approval at the meeting.
+IAG said the proceeds would not be used to fund the acquisition of Air Europa, the Spanish airline it agreed to buy for 1 billion euros last November, a deal it said it is trying to restructure.

+Spanish media have reported that IAG is seeking a reduced price of 500-600 million euros.
+Walsh said he was optimistic British Airways would reach a deal with cabin crew trade union Unite over the 12,000 jobs the airline says it needs to cut, explaining that the scale of the downturn should now be clear to the union.

-A tentative return to flying in Europe, needed to salvage the summer travel season that provides the bulk of airline profits, has been threatened by signs of rising COVID-19 cases in some popular holiday destinations, including Spain and France.
+After months of grounded planes, the tentative return to flying in Europe, needed to salvage the summer season that provides the bulk of airline profits, has been threatened by signs of rising COVID-19 cases and new travel restrictions.
 Britain brought in quarantine rules for arrivals from Spain last week and has said it is looking at other countries.
 The United States and India, two big markets for British Airways, remain subject to quarantine rules.

-The capital increase is conditional upon shareholder approval on Sept.
-8, which Walsh said would be his last day in the job after the postponement of his retirement to steer IAG through the pandemic. ($1 = 0.8415 euros)

 ALSO READ